-The Kazakhs are Mongolia’s largest ethnic minority group with around 150,000 residing in western Mongolia.
-The Kazakhs represent 3-4% of Mongolia’s population (Mongolia’s entire population is just over 3 million people) and the largest group of Kazakhs make their home in Bayan Ulgii Aimag with a smaller group in Khovd Aimag.
-That means you basically want to be heading to Bayan Ulgii Aimag.
+The Kazakhs are Mongolia’s largest ethnic minority group representing 3-4% of Mongolia’s population (Mongolia’s entire population is just over 3 million people).
+The largest group of Kazakhs make their home in western Mongolia in Bayan Ulgii Aimag with a smaller group in Khovd Aimag.

 The primary purpose of why Mongolia’s Kazakh eagle hunters have eagles is to hunt prey – especially foxes or rabbits for their fur.
 That makes it primarily a winter sport (early November through to February).
 It is the deep winter that you get to understand the bond between the hunter and his eagle.
 In the words of Australian photographer Palani Mohan:

 ‘They have an extraordinary bond with the golden eagle, which to them represents the wind, the open space, the isolation and the freedom found at the edge of the world.’

 We offer a hunting with eagles experience – where you are hosted by Kazakh families – all headed by eagle hunters – and you will get to experience the Kazakh way of life as well as the tradition of hunting with eagles.
 We work with the families directly throughout the year and have formed long-term local community partnerships with them.
 Our experiences are put together in a way that benefits and supports each family, rather than disrupting their lives.
 We don’t ask them to change their daily schedule or to put on an ‘act’.
-We do not arrange contrived experiences where the prey (whether that be a fox or wolf cub previously caught) are released on purpose for our guests to be able to photograph the experience.
-Please also say no to any artificial experiences to help protect the culture, the way of life and wildlife itself.
+We do not arrange contrived experiences where live prey is pre-captured, held and then released on purpose for our guests to be able to photograph the experience.
+We will never arrange any artificial experiences as they damage the culture, the way of life or wildlife itself.

 There are year-round domestic flights to Ulgii (the provincial capital of Bayan Ulgii Province) from Ulaanbaatar with both Hunnu Air and AeroMongolia.
 There are not daily flights but there’s a good service.
 It might feel a little like having arrived at the end of the road but Ulgii itself is worth spending time in – especially time spent exploring the black market.